Apple AirTags hands-on: These $29 trackers are small and impressive

 AirTag accessories

-AirTags are small and can be put into a bag pocket for example.
-Apple also sells a few accessories for the AirTag that you can use to attach it to a variety of items:
+AirTags are small and can be put into a bag pocket for example, but it lacks a keyring hole.
+The only way to attach it to something else is to buy and use a case.
+Apple sells AirTag holders and third-party cases are already starting to be released:

 - Loop (polyurethane) ($29, £29, AU$45)